pengkang12/EdgeStreamProcessing/README.md

 * Any modern x86 or x64 CPU is appropriate to execute the experiments.
 At least 4 GB of RAM for running the experiments, more details in the Instructions section.

+* For Arm architecture ( Raspberry Pi and Jetson Nano), the apache storm version should be 1.2.4.
+If you want to use a higher version of apache storm, you need compile additional library by yourself.

 ### Software Requirements
 * Operating system
     * Ubuntu 18.04/20.04